hyee/reflectasm/README.md

 * Supports methods/constructors with variable parameters
 * Removes the harcodes of the package name

-To support Java 7, just need to change the imports in class `ClassAccess` to add back the dependency of `asm-xxx.jar`
+To support Java 7, just change the imports in class `ClassAccess` to add back the dependency of `asm-xxx.jar`

 ## Overview